chiliphrosting/popOS-desktop-freezes-mouse-cursor-still-moves/README.md

 * Seems to occur on `gnome` desktops.
 * PERFORMANCE
 	- No observable reduction in performance when `ssh` into machine when the desktop freezes.
-* The issue may be a combination a combination of issues.
+* The issue may be a combination of issues.

 # ROOT CAUSE
 These are the potential causes of the issue: